LYMPHOCYTE CLASSIFICATION

 EXTRACORPOREAL PHOTOPHORESIS (ECP)

-The UVA is directly toxic to irradiated cells and reinfused cells also appear to stimulate selective immune response against the malignant cells
+• The UVA is directly toxic to irradiated cells and reinfused cells also appear to stimulate selective immune response against the malignant cells

-Favourable factors for responding to ECP:
+Favourable factors for ECP response:

 • No prior intensive chemotherapy